vitaly-zdanevich/wikipedia-userstyle-dark-minimum/README.md

 ![screenshot](/screenshot-prefs.png)

 Missing links to Edit, History, Wikidata - use [shortcuts](https://en.wikipedia.org/wiki/Wikipedia:Keyboard_shortcuts).
+Also you can append to an url of an article `&action=edit`, `&action=info`.